snowflake107/repo-5/README.md

 ![](example1.png)

-There is no way to the value of both secret variables made available to a step deploying a Terraform module.
+There is no way for the value of both secret variables made available to a step deploying a Terraform module.
 We need to spread these variables so that each sensitive variable has a unique name, while retaining the original variable called `DatabasePassword` with the original scopes.

 Running this tool against the library variable set results in these variables: